-Zoysia is a great warm-season turf-grass for partially-shaded lawns.
-This turf-grass variety requires only about three hours of direct sunlight per day to grow and maintain its deep green turf color.
+Zoysia is a great warm-season turf grass for partially-shaded lawns.
+This turf-grass variety requires only about 3 hours of direct sunlight daily to grow and maintain its deep green turf color.
 It is more shade-tolerant than cool-season alternatives like Fescues and Ryegrass.
 However, St. Augustine grass is still not as prolific at thriving in the shade.

 5. Perennial Ryegrass

-This shade-tolerant Ryegrass variety needs minimal sunlight exposure in order to thrive, unlike many other Ryegrass varieties that don’t cope well in shaded areas.
-Perennial Ryegrass cultivar only requires about five hours of daily direct sunlight.
+This shade-tolerant Ryegrass variety needs minimal sunlight exposure to thrive, unlike many other Ryegrass varieties that don’t cope well in shaded areas.
+Perennial Ryegrass cultivar only requires about 5 hours of daily direct sunlight.
 However, filtered or dappled sunlight is likely to hamper growth due to the total lack of exposure to direct sunlight.

-Also, this cultivar does well in soil temperatures between 65-80 degrees Fahrenheit, but will struggle if soil temperatures exceed 85-degrees Fahrenheit.
-However, if you keep your soil adequately watered during the warmer summer days, your Perennial Ryegrass may maintain its healthy, lush appearance.
+Also, this cultivar does well in soil temperatures between 65-80 degrees Fahrenheit but will struggle if soil temperatures exceed 85 degrees Fahrenheit.
+However, if your soil is adequately watered during the warmer summer days, your Perennial Ryegrass may maintain its healthy, lush appearance.

 What southern grass grows in shade?

-If you live in the Southern states, choosing the most appropriate shade-tolerant grass variety to grow in your lawn calls for the consideration of multiple factors, including the soil type, the surrounding environment, the region’s climate, sunlight conditions, and amount and frequency of rainfall.
+If you live in the Southern states, choosing the most appropriate shade-tolerant grass variety to grow in your lawn calls for considering multiple factors, including the soil type, the surrounding environment, the region’s climate, sunlight conditions, and the amount and frequency of rainfall.

-This- therefore- means that the most suitable grass varieties for the Southern-most states (like Florida and Texas) may not be the most suitable for Southern lawns located a bit further up (like in Virginia and North Carolina).
+This means that the most suitable grass varieties for the Southern-most states (like Florida and Texas) may not be the most suitable for Southern lawns located a bit further up (like in Virginia and North Carolina).
 For instance, Zoysia grass and St. Augustine turf-grass varieties are more likely to thrive in sunny and warm Florida than in the moderately warm Tennessee/Virginia region.
-Fine Fescues, meanwhile, would do better in shaded-lawns in Virginia.
+Fine Fescues, meanwhile, would do better in shaded lawns in Virginia.

 Below, we take a look at how various factors should affect your decision-making when picking a shade-tolerant turf grass for your Southern lawn: